markbolhuis/libeizo/README.md

         custom-key-lock - Read the available custom key locks, and the currently used one. gain-definition - Read all available gain definition values. edid            - Read the monitor edid.
-        debug           - Put the monitor into 'debug' mode. help            - Show this help message.
+        usage           - Read the the number of hours and minutes the monitor has been used. debug           - Put the monitor into 'debug' mode. help            - Show this help message.
 ```